exalabs-umass-lowell/entropy_based_observability/Entropy_Metric_Determine_Observability/README.md

 ### What is this repository for? ###

 All the code are based on an information-based metric observability, which has been used to quantify the observability of the global system from the local measurements of a single agent.
-Object oriented programming has been implemented here to more convenitently perform analysis.
+Object oriented programming has been implemented, greatly improving the conveniency of analysis.
 Class *CATrafficDataProcess* and *CATrafficModelScaling* were defined in the folder.
 Additional work were conducted on the two classes.

 ### Topics Covered